Sri1712/Data-Science-Projects-and-Case-Study/Zomato Dataset EDA/README.md

 ## Context:
-We have taken a sample datset from Kaggfle and tried to do some data analysis. <br>
+We have taken a sample datset from Kaggle and tried to do some data analysis. <br>

 ## Data Storage:
 The collected data has been stored in the Comma Separated Value file Zomato.csv.
 Each restaurant in the dataset is uniquely identified by its Restaurant Id. <br>